yogapradnyanaa/Bellabeat-Case-Study-With-R-Google-Data-Analytics-Capstone/README.md

 ```

-  **3. The next focus of the analysis addresses the question posed in the ASK phase of the business task:** “What are the daily usage trends and patterns of Bellabeat smart device users based on the available data?”
+  **3. Focus of the Analysis**

+  This section addresses the question posed in the ASK phase of the business task:
+  > "What are the daily usage trends and patterns of Bellabeat smart device users based on the available data?"

   To answer this, the following key variables will be analyzed: